mckinsey/vizro/vizro-ai/docs/pages/tutorials/explore-vizro-ai.md

 # Explore Vizro-AI
-This tutorial serves as an exploration of the extended applications offered by Vizro-AI beyond the initial [quickstart guide](../tutorials/quickstart.md).

-By the end of this tutorial, you will have gained an understanding of different language options and leveraging Vizro-AI to enhance the formatting your visualizations.
+This tutorial serves as an exploration of Vizro-AI beyond the initial [quickstart guide](../tutorials/quickstart.md).
+It explains the different language options and shows how to use Vizro-AI to enhance the formatting your visualizations.

-## Let's get started!
-### 1. Install Vizro-AI and get ready to run your code
+## Install Vizro-AI and get ready to run your code
-Before proceeding, ensure the installation of the `vizro_ai` package by following the steps outlined in the [installation guide](../user-guides/install.md).
-Once installed, you can execute your code either by pasting it into a Jupyter notebook cell or running it from a Python script.
+Before proceeding, you'll need to install Vizro-AI by following the steps in the [installation guide](../user-guides/install.md).
+To execute code either paste it into a Jupyter Notebook or run it from a Python script, or see the [guide on how to run Vizro-AI](../user-guides/run-vizro-ai.md) for more detail.

 ??? tip "Beginners/Code novices"

-    For those new to Python or virtual environments, a user-friendly alternative is available in the [installation guide](../user-guides/install.md), offering a graphical user interface without the need for terminal commands.
+    For those new to Python or virtual environments, you may prefer to [use Vizro-AI inside Anaconda Navigator](../user-guides/install.md#use-vizro-ai-inside-anaconda-navigator) to take advantage of a graphical user interface without the need for terminal commands.

+### Set up access to a large language model
 A prerequisite for this tutorial is access to one of the supported large language models.
-Please refer to the [LLM setup guide](../user-guides/install.md#large-language-model) for instructions on setting up the API key.
+Refer to the [installation guide](../user-guides/install.md#large-language-model) for instructions on setting up an API key.

 Upon successful setup, your API key should be ready in the environment when you import `vizro_ai`.

-If you would like to customize the `.env` file location and name, you can set it manually.
-You can override the default import of the `.env` file by specifying the path and name of your custom `.env` file.
-Please refer to [LLM setup guide](../user-guides/install.md#large-language-model) for instructions on customizing the `.env` file location and name.

-### 2. Create your visualization using different languages
+## How to create visualizations using different languages
 Vizro-AI is versatile, supporting prompts and chart visualizations in multiple languages.
 Let's explore this capability with two examples, starting with Chinese where we inquire about visualizing the GDP per capita over time.

 !!! example "Vizro-AI Chinese"

     === "Code for the cell"
         ```py
         from vizro_ai import VizroAI